-2.F - Active Trip Potential
+2.6 - Active Trip Potential

 Walking and biking is not feasible on all trips due to unsupportive infrastructure or long trip distances.
 While emerging modes such as E-Bikes and E-Scooters provide new options, ranges, and convenience, their ability to affect change is still contextual.
 While we documented local destinations including hospitals, shopping centers, and schools in the 2018 BPMP, Alta proposes the use of local travel demand models, Replica Places, or StreetLight2 Origin-Destination (OD) data to understand existing travel patterns with special attention on short trip distances that can be made as active trips.
-Based on this information, Alta will provide estimates of the percentage of trips that have trip distances that can be served by either active modes or electric micromobility.
-A heat map will be generated for the percentage of trips that could be served via walking, biking, or electric micromobility throughout the study area.
+Based on this information, Alta will provide estimates of the percentage of trips that have trip distances that can be served by either active modes or electric micromobility or can connect into transit modes.
+A heat map will be generated for the percentage of trips that could be served via walking, biking, or electric micromobility as well as through connections into transit throughout the study area.
 This analysis often points to locations where latent demand exists for active transportation, and adding supportive infrastructure is likely to generate more active trips.
 In addition to this heatmap, Alta will provide an interactive visualization of origin-destination flows in the form of an Alta Flow Dashboard.

-2.G - Existing Conditions Summary
+2.7 - Existing Conditions Summary